Jatindramohan Bagchi

-Jatindramohan Bagchi (27 November 1878 — 1 February 1948) (যতীন্দ্রমোহন বাগচি) was a Bengali poet and editor.
+Jatindramohan Bagchi (27 November 1878 — 1 February 1948) (যতীন্দ্রমোহন বাগচি) was a Bengali poet and editor best known for his poem 'Kajla Didi'.

 Early life

-He was born at Jamsherpur village, in Nadia district in rural Bengal.
+He was born in a zamindar family at Jamsherpur village, in Nadia district in rural Bengal.
 He took his first degree from the Duff College (now Scottish Church College) in Calcutta.

 Professional career

 He worked in varying capacities as secretary to Justice Saradacharan Mitra, and to the Maharaja of Natore.
 Later he would work as License Collector of the Kolkata Municipal Corporation, and as manager of FN Gupta Company.